kral2/terraform-hcp-hvn/README.md

-# HVN for HCP Network
+# HCP Network

 ## About

+This module provision the virtual networking of your [HashiCorp Cloud Platform](https://cloud.hashicorp.com/) (HCP) account.
+It is designed to be flexible and composable with other modules.

+It currently supports provisioning the following resources:

-This module provision a [HashiCorp Virtual Network](https://cloud.hashicorp.com/docs/hcp/network) (HVN) for [HashiCorp Cloud Platform](https://cloud.hashicorp.com/) (HCP).
-It currently supports provisioning an HVN on Amazon Web Services (AWS) or Microsoft Azure.
+- an [HashiCorp Virtual Network](https://cloud.hashicorp.com/docs/hcp/network) (HVN) on Amazon Web Services (AWS) or Microsoft Azure.

+Upcoming features: peering, gateways and routes.

 ## Usage